Subsidy for Clean and Zero Emission Construction Equipment (SSEB)

 Improving construction equipment

 To apply for the SSEB Retrofit subsidy you must meet the conditions (in Dutch), among others:

 - You convert the construction equipment to zero emission power or SCR catalyst, including the installation.

 - You need an agreement (not yet final) for the conversion before applying for the subsidy.

 - The (converted) equipment is meant for use in the open air (in the Netherlands) and to be used that way for at least 70% of the time.

 This subsidy is available to companies established in the Netherlands, or a group of Dutch-based companies.
 An NGO or a publicly financed research institute can be part of the group.

-You can have your project idea assessed by an adviser (in Dutch).
+You can complete the form to have your project idea assessed (in Dutch).